 5. Legend of Grimrock

 I played this game recently, so it’s fresh in my mind, and it’s the impetus for this list.
-Legend of Grimrock’s defining feature is its challenging puzzle mechanics, but it’s backed by an atmosphere that stuck in my head and made me want to keep pushing forward.
+Legend of Grimrock’s defining features are its challenging puzzles and realtime mechanics, but it’s backed by an atmosphere that stuck in my head and made me want to keep pushing forward.
 It might owe some of its atmosphere to nostalgia, as it’s reminiscent of old fantasy dungeon crawlers like Wizardry and Might and Magic, but nostalgia fits the definition by adding an extra layer of appeal.

-At the beginning of Grimrock, you’re dropped into a dungeon inside a mountain with literally nothing but an immediate feeling of vulnerability.
-As you navigate your prison, you run across mysterious statues, words etched in stone, bits of ancient machinery, and torches to keep the darkness at bay.
+At the beginning of Grimrock, you’re dropped into a dungeon inside a mountain with literally nothing but a pressing feeling of vulnerability.
+As you navigate your prison, you run across mysterious statues, words etched in stone, and bits of ancient machinery.
+These details hint at a wider world outside the confined spaces you’re forced to navigate by torchlight.
 Grimrock is creepy, ominous, and filled with its own distinct mythology.
 It’s dark fantasy at its finest.